Skip to content

 Claude Enterprise security posture — AES-256 encryption, TLS 1.2+, SSO, no model training, and configurable data retention

-Who should choose Claude Enterprise
+Who should choose this tier

 Enterprise is for organizations where the constraint is governance, not seat count.
 If your security or compliance team requires SSO enforcement, directory-driven provisioning, audit evidence, or a signed BAA, no lower tier will clear the bar — those controls only exist on Enterprise.
 It also fits companies past the 150-seat Team ceiling, or any team that wants usage billed transparently at API rates instead of bundled into a flat seat price.